amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 Setup:
 ------
-- Copy MegaAGS.hdf, MegaAGS-Saves.hdf and MegaAGS-Kickstart.rom from the Amiga
+- Copy MegaAGS.hdf, MegaAGS-Saves.hdf and MegaAGS-Kickstart.rom from the
-  directory to the corresponding directory on MiSTer (/media/fat/games/Amiga).
+  games/Amiga directory to the corresponding directory on MiSTer.

 - When updating to a new version of the main HDF image, keep your old MegaAGS-Saves.hdf so any saved games are carried over.

-- Copy minimig_vadjust.dat from the config directory to the corresponding directory on MiSTer (/media/fat/config).
+- Copy minimig_vadjust.dat from the config directory to the corresponding directory on MiSTer.
+It contains viewport cropping settings to make nice 5x (NTSC) and 4x (PAL) scaling ratios for 1080p output resolution possible.

-- Load the Minimig core and set up a profile with the following settings:
+- Either copy minimig.cfg from the config directory to the corresponding directory on MiSTer, or load the Minimig core and set up a profile with the following settings:

   df0: no disk
   df1: no disk